cicl-stanford/making_a_difference/README.md

-# Making a difference: Criticality in groups
+# Making a positive difference: Criticality in groups

 ## Abstract